gmspringer32/gmspringer32.github.io/posts/song-tempo-analysis-bayes.md

-# Song Tempo Analysis Using Metrop
+# Song Stream Analysis Using Metropolis

 Garrett Springer and Jaden Earl